ucb-bar/fpga-zynq/README.md

 Select "Create Image".
 This will produce a `BOOT.bin` file in the `$REPO/zybo/deliver_output` directory.

+If you make modifications to the project in the future, you can avoid having to perform this step manually and instead may reuse the output.bif file that the SDK generates the first time you use "Create Zynq Boot Image."
+Use the following make target to do so:

+    $ TODO

 ### 6) Building linux for the ARM PS

 As part of our bootstrapping process, we need to boot linux on the ARM core in the Zynq.
 We can build this copy of linux like so (again assuming that we are in `$REPO/zybo`):